MaXincs28/Maximilian-Senfter/README.md

 # Project Skeleton

-This repository demonstrates a simple multi-platform project layout.
-It contains a Python FastAPI backend and placeholders for separate mobile and web frontends.
-Folders for infrastructure scripts and documentation are included as well.
+This repository contains a minimal FastAPI backend and a simple Next.js web frontend.
+It is intended for local testing with SQLite and does not require any additional services.

 ## Directory Structure

 - `backend/` – FastAPI application code
-- `frontend/mobile/` – placeholder for mobile client
-- `frontend/web/` – web client implementation
+- `frontend/web/` – Next.js web client
-- `infra/` – infrastructure configuration
-- `docs/` – project documentation

-This structure provides a starting point for expanding the backend and frontend implementations or adding deployment scripts under `infra`.
+This structure can easily be expanded as you add more features.

 ### Backend quickstart
 1. Install dependencies from `backend/requirements.txt` (Pydantic is pinned to v1 for compatibility and includes `python-multipart` for file uploads).